Gap Analysis for Business Analyst (updated 2023)

 2. Specifically, define and explain the desired state of things (to-be state to all the team members

-3. Ask the members ‘How’ will you attain the future envisaged state?
+3. Ask the members, ‘How’ will you attain the future envisaged state?
 Encourage brainstorming and open discussion amongst the team members to cross-check and validate every answer

 Asking ‘How’ repeatedly will get you past apparent ways to achieve the desired state and see the activities or tasks that need to be done at the root level.
 However, even after asking How 5 times, if you still perceive you are not finding the fundamental tasks, you should ask more ‘Hows’.

-Another alternative to 5 Hows is sharing a ‘Questionnaire’ with the relevant members and asking them to fill their responses within the questionnaire.
+Another alternative to 5 Hows is sharing a ‘Questionnaire’ with the relevant members and asking them to fill in their responses within the questionnaire.
 Sharing questionnaires is useful when the members are not co-located or cannot get into a meeting/conference.

 Gap Analysis Tool 4: Fishbone Analysis